HungerHa/libreelec_addon_argononecontrol/README.md

 To compensate that, I have optimized v0.0.10+ as far I currently could to decrease the shutdown time to below 8 seconds.
 Since LibreELEC 12 it taked much more time to shutdown the KODI process.
 The cause of the delay seems the switch to lgpio / gpiozero as the default python modules to interact with the GPIO chip.
 A KODI addon thread with lgpio / gpiozero imported can't be terminated within 5 seconds.
 KODI tries to kill this thread and afterwards stucks until a timeout of 30 seconds.

 Starting with v1.1.4 the addon supports gpiod as an alternative way to interact with the GPIO pins.
 This may it possible to stop KODI within 5-6 seconds and properly shutdown via power button of the remote control again!

 2 pull requests to integrate gpiod officially into the rpi-tools package are currently pending:

 - <https://github.com/LibreELEC/LibreELEC.tv/pull/9592>
 - <https://github.com/LibreELEC/LibreELEC.tv/pull/9591>

 NOTE: The change will only take effect if KODI has already been started with the updated rpi-tools.
-Restart LibreELEC after updating the rpi tools.
+Restart LibreELEC after updating the rpi-tools.

-Until the PRs are applied, for the brave among you, there is an update version of rpi-tools in the release area, which already contains gpiod.
+Until the PRs are applied, there is an update version of rpi-tools in the release area for the brave among you, which already contains gpiod

 - virtual.rpi-tools-12.0.0.1.zip for LE12
 - virtual.rpi-tools-12.80.1.1.zip for LE13 nightly builds